kamath7/MLProjectsRepo/SomeNotes.md

 Encoding can also be used to represent other types of data, like text or images.
 For example, if we want to analyze the sentiment of a piece of text (whether it's positive or negative), we could encode the text by representing each word with a number that corresponds to its sentiment score.

 Overall, encoding is a way to represent data using a different set of symbols or numbers that the computer can understand and work with.

+#### Scaling

+Scaling in machine learning is like making things the same size so we can compare them better.
+Imagine you have two toy cars, but one is much bigger than the other.
+If you want to compare how fast they can go, it's not fair to compare them as they are because the bigger one has an advantage.
+So, you could make them the same size by putting the smaller car on a platform that raises it up to the same height as the bigger one.
+This is like scaling, where we adjust the size of things so we can compare them more easily.

+In machine learning, we use scaling to adjust the range of values for different variables so that they are on the same scale.
+For example, imagine we have a dataset of people's heights and their salaries.
+If we want to analyze the data to see if there's a relationship between height and salary, we need to make sure that the two variables are on the same scale.
+Otherwise, the variable with a bigger range of values (like salary) will dominate the analysis.
+So, we can scale the data by dividing all the values for each variable by the maximum value for that variable.

+Overall, scaling is a way to adjust the range of values for different variables so that they are on the same scale, making it easier to compare and analyze them.